KyNorthstar/libgit2.swift/IMPORTANT USAGE NOTES.md

+### Nullability

+With the exception of a handful of `// comments`, libgit2 makes no use of any form of nullability marking.
+As such, libgit2.swift makes deliberate choices about what is and what isn't presented as `Optional`.

+This might be opinionated at times, but most often is driven by how the translated functions work, whether the original code checks for nullability, whether nullability is useful/neccessary, whether a function would crash/assert if given a null value, etc.

+This might result in the nullability of fields/parameters/etc. changing in future releases.
+Lo siento.

 ### Hash algorithms

 libgit2 uses SHA-1 as the default hash algorithm, and chooses various backends to perform hashing operations with, depending on the platform.